 The severity of the problem will, therefore, dictate whether or not it is worth moving forward.
 Note that those who do choose to pursue the treatment often have extremely good results.

 How Close Are We to Viable Treatment for Neuropathy?

 Unlike some other stem cell treatments, which remain in preliminary stages, stem cell therapy for neuropathy has thus far received serious attention.
 However, the small sample size and difficult conditions of clinical trials make it hard to say yet whether this treatment will become widespread or receive FDA approval.
 Other studies have demonstrated more significant results in the treatment of facial pain and may pave the way for future neuropathy treatments using stem cells.

 For now, those suffering from neuropathy should seek the advice of a physician.
 If there are clinical trials available nearby, that’s the place to start.
 It’s possible to seek stem cell therapy through a clinic as well as through a clinical study or research institution, but make sure to research the provider thoroughly.
 With stem cells becoming such a relevant approach to medical conditions of all kinds, it’s not safe to conclude that all providers are equally experienced or effective.

 Stem Cell Treatment

 If you are seeking a stem cell treatment, GIOSTAR can help you to access medical guidance and advice.
-In alignment with what we believe at BioInformant, GIOSTAR’s goal is to offer cutting-edge, extensively researched stem cell therapy options designed to rejuvenate and improve a patient’s quality of life.
+In alignment with what we believe at BioInformant, GIOSTAR’s goal is to offer cutting-edge, extensively researched stem cell therapy options designed to improve a patient’s quality of life.